mdellanoce/octophile/README.md

 bundle install
 ```

-You will need to register an application with GitHub at https://github.com/account/applications/new.
+You will need to [register an application with GitHub](https://github.com/account/applications/new).
 Set your client ID and client secret in your .bashrc or .bash_profile (or equivalents for whichever shell you use):

 ```